 AmyKelly Petruzzella is a marketing executive who focuses on Microsoft Exchange, Office 365, and Active Directory trends, challenges, and business outcomes for enterprises.
 Over the years, AmyKelly regularly engages with Gartner industry analysts, and she has been recognized several times for Top 50 Microsoft Marketing Excellence.
 She is a frequent speaker and blogger and an industry veteran who advocates for women in technology.

-When a network issue leaves your DC stranded on an “island”
+When a network issue leaves your domain controller stranded on an “island”

 There are several benefits to hybrid identity and directory synchronization, including: